 - 1. All Preliminary Review requirements apply. - 2.
 The location of any change should be indicated with a "revision cloud" on the same page as the originally approved drawing. - 3.
 Each proposed change should be indicated with a "revision cloud" on any subsequent drawings. - 4.
 Submittals should include the following: - a.
 Change application - b.
-Applicable review fee - c. one full-size printed copy of plans - d. one emailed PDF copy of plans - e. one emailed AutoCAD-compatible copy of plans - 5.
-Deadline: complete submittals must be received by 4:00 pm, 14 days before the regularly scheduled ARC meeting in order to be placed on the agenda.
+Applicable review fee - c. one full-size printed copy of plans - d. one emailed PDF copy of plans - 5.
+Deadline: complete submittals must be received by 1:00 pm, 14 days before the regularly scheduled ARC meeting in order to be placed on the agenda.